-I began my real study of tracking under Tom Brown Jr. at his Tracker School in the 1990’s.
-Since then I’ve studied with Jon Young, Mark Elbrock, James Lowery and anyone else I could find who knew a little more that me.
+I began my real study of tracking under Tom Brown Jr. at his Tracker School in the 1990s.
+Since then I’ve studied with Jon Young, Mark Elbrock, James Lowery, and anyone else I could find who knew a little more than me.
 In 2010 I achieved my first class 3 rating in the International Tracker Certification program.

-In 2006, I founded the Marin Tracking Club with a goal of building a community of local trackers to study and enjoy nature immersion together, with a mission to bring tracking back into our culture.
-Under MTC, I have been leading free monthly tracking gatherings in Pt Reyes for the last 10 years.
+In 2006, I founded the Marin Tracking Club (MTC) with the goal of building a community of local trackers to study and enjoy nature immersion together, with a mission to bring tracking back into our culture.
+Under MTC, I have been leading free monthly tracking gatherings in Pt.
+Reyes.
 The club has given me a great opportunity to refine my teaching skills in bringing tracking to others at all levels of age and experience.
 It has grown into a wonderful community and a day of great joy each month.

-In 2010 I established the Pt Reyes Tracking School to offer tracking classes and workshops in basic tracking skills at a more comprehensive level.
+In 2010 I established the Pt.
+Reyes Tracking School to offer tracking classes and workshops in basic tracking skills at a more focused level.